Water coming from frog/fish racks; safe for use on all equipment coming in contact with frogs/fish of that system.

 Veterinary Technical Staff is unable to differentiate whether the condition is spontaneous or induced by research.

 United States Department of Agriculture.
 The USDA's Animal and Plant Health Inspection Service oversees activities involving the use of vertebrate animals at government-registered research institutions.
 The USDA receives its authority through federal law (Code of Federal Regulations, Title 7 and 9).
 Veterinary Medical Officers enforcing the 7 and 9 CFRs inspect research organizations at least annually.

 A term that refers to animals whose care is governed by the Animal Welfare Act.
-USDA-Covered Species include all live or dead warm-blooded animals used in research except birds, rats of the genus Rattus, and mice of the genus Mus bred for research.
+USDA-regulated Species include all live or dead warm-blooded animals used in research except birds, rats of the genus Rattus, and mice of the genus Mus bred for research.
 This also excludes "cold-blooded" animals such as fish, reptiles, and amphibians.